minium/bitcoin-api-cpp/README.md

 **Dependencies**

 This library requires [CMake](http://www.cmake.org/cmake/resources/software.html) and [libjson-rpc-cpp](https://github.com/cinemast/libjson-rpc-cpp) packages in order to be built.
-The former can be install on Debian-based systems as follows:
+The former can be installed on Debian-based systems as follows:

 ```sh
 sudo apt-get install cmake